Gulu–Nimule Road: Overview

 Before 2009, the Gulu–Nimule Road was a gravel-surfaced, two-lane road.
 It is a major route of transportation between Uganda and South Sudan.
 During the rainy season, the road became impassable, as was the case in 2008 when rains closed it for a week.
 In March 2009, the World Bank agreed to fund the engineering design of the improved road to an all-weather tarmac surface.
 Vice Consulting Engineers, a South African firm, was awarded the contract to design the road at a cost of US$800,000.
-The government of Japan, through the Japan International Cooperation Agency (JICA), and the World Bank will provide the loans to fund the construction, expected to cost US$102 million.
+The government of Japan, through the Japan International Cooperation Agency (JICA), and the World Bank provided the loans to fund the construction, expected to cost US$102 million.